Creamy Peanut Butter Fudge

 Ingredients

-You can use peanut butter chips instead, but I prefer the way I do it.
+You can use peanut butter chips instead white chocolate chips, but I prefer the way I do it.

-This peanut butter fudge recipe with sweetened condensed milk is not only one of the easiest but also the yummiest.
+This version of peanut butter fudge is not only one of the easiest but also the yummiest.
 It’s super creamy and delicious enough to serve family and friends.

 If you like nuts in your fudge, you can crush peanuts and add them.
 The only nuts I have are walnuts and mixed nuts.
 So I didn’t add any.